-When you go back where you once lived the place looks smaller.
+When you go back to where you once lived the place looks smaller.
 Shopping centers have taken over an empty lot where sandlot baseball games were once played.
-Drive-in movies theaters are now a new housing addition.
+Drive-in movie theaters are now a new housing addition.
 Things change.
 Life moves on without you and you wonder if the place that was so formative even remembers you lived the best years of your life there.
-We wonder if place remembers us no more.
+We wonder if the place remembers us no more.

 Do you remember the movie It’s A Wonderful Life?
 George Bailey is given a vision of what Bedford Falls would be like if it remembered him no more.
 His mother has no idea who He is.
 His friends don’t know him.
 His brother died because he wasn’t there to save him.
 His wife is terrorized by him because he insists she remember him but she thinks he is a stalker.
 He feels like he is in a place worse than hell.

-Every other place you try to fit in, but home is the place that fits you.
+In every other place you try to fit in, but home is the place that fits you.
 The chair is where you want it.
 Everything is where it ought to be.
 The smells; the fireplace is the way you want it; the spice rack is in its right place.
 It fits you.

 This helps explain why so many sit in the same place at church every week.
 It might explain why many adopted children feel an unbelievable need to find their birth parents.
 Why does it leave us unsettled to not have a place to either be from or to call home?
 Why is place so important?
 We fear we will be forgotten.
 We ache for home.

 Because just like hunger presupposes the existence of food and thirst presupposes the existence of water, restlessness presupposes the existence of “place” or home.
 That is what is behind a lot of the obsession for a material mansion.
-We push and we over extend ourselves all in an attempt to build an ultimate “place.”
+We push and we overextend ourselves all in an attempt to build an ultimate “place.”

 In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 John 14:2

 The father’s love is the home—the place.
 It’s the only place where the fire never goes out; where the light is always on.
 Where there is always a soft bed.
-We long for the eternal kith and kin.
+We long for eternal kith and kin.